JospehCeh/PhotoZ_PhD/StudyFors2SED/README.md

 ## ExploreFors2.ipynb
 - first exploration of Fors2 spectra
+- must create must create ./fors2out/seds

 ## ExploreFors2_short.ipynb
+- similar to ExploreFors2.ipynb, but using python script as the library
-- fitst ecploration of Fors2 spectra with python script import
+- fitst exploration of Fors2 spectra with python script import
+- must create must create ./fors2out/seds

 ## ExploreFors2inRestFrame.ipynb
 - build an astropy table
-- try to compare Fors2 spectra and StarLight spectra
+- Does nothing more

 ## ExploreFors2_comparespectra.ipynb
 - creation 2022/12/22
-- Compare the spectra one by one
+- Compare the spectra one by one, all together

 ## ExploreSL_comparespectra.ipynb
 - creation 2022/12/23